pierrejacques/IPA.js/README.md

 ## GET STARTED

+### what's IPA?
+IPA.js is an interface data manager.
+It helps you to check and guarantee your incoming data structure, and generate valid data when developing.

+IPA.js can deal with deep object structures:

+as well as length-demanded array structures which is common in data visualization cases:

 ### why IPA.js?
 If you're working on an e2e project or a large-scale application which contains a lot of data flows between modules(e.g Components in MV* frameworks), you can't always be sure that the incoming data of a module/end is of a valid structure.
 Hand checking the data structure is often tedious, messy and risk-taking.
 Thus skipping this checking is what people usually do, which may seriously threaten the robustness of your application.
 Besides, the later maintainers have to check a bunch of files until having an idea on the data structure flowing into a single module.